kubemq-io/kubemq-CSharp/README.md

 - `SendRequest` returns the `Response` to the Delegate (callback) supplied as a parameter

 ### Method: send request Async
-This method allows to send a request to the `Responder`, it awaits for the `Response` and returns it in a Task
+This method allows to send a request to the `Responder,` it awaits for the `Response` and returns it in a Task

 **parameters**:
 - KubeMQ.SDK.csharp.CommandQuery.LowLevel.Request - Mandatory.
 The `Request` object to send.